How to create a Windows installer package - Beginner Guide

 Conclusion

-MSI packaging is here to stay.
+MSI packaging isn’t going anywhere.
 Aside from its powerful features, MSI technology is the most popular type of Windows Installer package used by IT professionals when creating a setup package for their applications.

 There are quite a few tools available on the market for creating an MSI installer package, and it’s up to you to decide which one suits you the most.